 If you for whatever reason cannot turn on the two-step authentication, this is a decent alternative.

 Activate the Jetpack plugin and enable the Protect add-on to turn this on.
-This is a screenshot from one of my blogs:

 Automate updates to WordPress and plugins

+Automatic updates work to keep you safe.
 Always upgrade to the latest version of WordPress.
 Do the same for the newest version of your blog design theme and plugins you use.

-Upgrading is simple, automated, one-click processes within the WordPress interface.
+Upgrading is simple, automated, one-click processes within the WordPress admin interface.
 When there is a new update available, WordPress will give you notice on top of your dashboard.

 The most recent versions feature automatic background updates.
 You may find that your secure host updates you to the latest version automatically while you sleep.
 Mine does.